Smoking (Public Health) Ordinance

+Packaging, cigarette packets and retail containers must display one of 12 pictorial health warnings covering at least 85% of the two principal display areas.
+These requirement were applied exclusively as of 21 June 2018 following a six-month transition which began on 21 December 2017.

+On 30 April 2022, the Smoking (Public Health) (Amendment) Ordinance 2021 took effect which prohibited the import, promotion, manufacture, sale and possession for commercial purposes of alternative smoking products, including electronic cigarettes, heated tobacco products and herbal cigarettes.
+The amendment also banned the smoking of an alternative products and carrying an activated product in statutory no-smoking areas.

+As of January 2026, smoking is also prohibited while queuing in a line of two or more persons to board public transport at designated boarding locations, within delineated boarding areas, and while queuing to enter public places, anyone found in violation of this ban is subject to the fixed penalty.

 Apart from a smoking ban in public places, the newly revised ordinance also imposes more stringent restrictions on sale of tobacco products.
 Packets must bear health warnings that contain images portraying consequences of smoking.

 Subsequently, a bill was presented to the same Legislative Council that streamlined the penalty procedures for someone caught flouting the smoking ban and made it on par with littering offences.
 The bill was passed on 2008 and took effect on 1 September 2009.
 Under the new law, anyone caught smoking in prohibited areas would receive a fixed penalty of HK$1,500.
+The penalty will further increased from HK$1,500 to HK$3,000 as of 1 January 2026, following the implementation of the Tobacco Control Legislation (Amendment) Ordinance 2025.